How to Promote Yourself with Ease

 Try this exercise and see if it helps to become more acquainted with it.

-STEP 1 Take a moment and get connected with your fear.
-Ask : What is the fear telling me?
+Take a moment and get connected with your fear.
+Ask yourself : What is the fear telling me?

-STEP 2 Sit with it.
+Sit with it.
 Listen to your fear.
 Wait till you know absolutely what action you want to take or can take – in this present moment.
 Choose a really small action.

-This is what happens in Making Moves workshops and courses The fear that comes just before you’re about to participate in an exercise or about to to make a big breakthrough.
+This is what happens in the Sunflower Effect courses The fear that comes just before you’re about to participate in an exercise or about to make a big breakthrough.
 This is what makes it so empowering.
 It takes you through your fear/doubt/resistance so you can move out the other side.

 Want to get more comfortable promoting yourself?
 The Finding Your Voice Course is particularly designed to help you to move through your fear and get more comfortable promoting yourself and speaking with confidence.